By R.L. Bynum

 UNC took a 44–22 lead into the fourth quarter after a Donarski 3.
 Carolina’s lead ballooned to 28 when Sydney Barker fired in a 3-pointer, and Nivar scored on a drive during a 13–4 run.

 NOTES — Carolina plays its second consecutive road game at 2 p.m.
 Sunday (ACC Network) against Pittsburgh (9–10, 1–5), which lost 83–67 Thursday at No. 21 N.C.
 State.
 Khadija Faye scored a season-high 28 points for the Panthers. … SMU’s 19.4% shooting was a season-low by a UNC opponent and the lowest since South Carolina State shot 15.2% on Nov.
-16, 2022. … It was the fourth game the Tar Heels have shot 50% or worse at the free-throw line. … The record for fewest points allowed in an ACC game is 31 against Georgia Tech on Jan.
+16, 2022. … It was the fourth game the Tar Heels have shot 50% or worse at the free-throw line.
+They are last in the ACC in free-throw shooting (65.0%) … The record for fewest points allowed in an ACC game is 31 against Georgia Tech on Jan.
 18, 2007. … Carolina’s 31-point win is the largest since a 47-point victory against Miami 47 on Feb.
 6, 2022, and the largest ACC win on the road since a 100–65 win at Clemson on Jan.
-11, 2007. … With three assists, Townsend eclipsed 600 for her career, now with 602. … This was the first all-time meeting between UNC and SMU. … Guard Tray Crisp didn’t make the trip to SMU as she works through a lower-body injury suffered in the BC game.
+11, 2007. … With three assists, Townsend eclipsed 600 for her career, now with 602. … This was the first all-time meeting between UNC and SMU. … Guard Tray Crisp didn’t make the trip to SMU as she works through a lower-body injury suffered in the Duke game.
 Since she wasn’t going to play, Banghart wanted her to stay in Chapel Hill so she could be in the weight room and not miss two full rehab days.
 Banghart said it wasn’t a serious injury. … Carolina is 6–5 in Texas, winning its previous visit 79–46 in 2021 over TCU. … UNC is 2–0 on the road in the ACC for the first time since 2013–14 and 3–0 in road games, the best start since the 2021–22 team won its first four and the 17th time in program history.

 No. 14 UNC 64, SMU 33